Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 You don't need to have a vegetable garden in order to grow your own – use raised planter boxes or even regular plant pots to have a go at planting herbs, fruits and vegetables.

 This New York roof garden has raised beds full of vegetables and extraordinary views out across Manhattan.
+No-dig gardening has become a popular method for getting this done, and is much easier than traditional tilling.

 13. Create an outdoor living room

+Don't settle for hard, uncomfortable seating – the best garden furniture these days includes inviting upholstered options.
 Modern, weather-proof furniture from Ligne Rosset transforms this small patio into an outdoor living room.

 14. Build a garden room or guest house

 Want to add living space without the stress of an extension?
-A garden room could be the answer as you can make it be whatever you want it to be – a home office, a home gym or even a playroom / play house with toy storage to keep the kid’s toys out of the main house.
+A garden room could be the answer as you can make it be whatever you want it to be – a home office, a home gym or even a playroom/playhouse with toy storage to keep the kid’s toys out of the main house.

-The below garden room – painted bright white – looks light, inviting and cosy, with a log burner and lounge seating.
+Here, the garden room – painted bright white – looks light, inviting and cosy, with a log burner and lounge seating.
 Perfect for throwing the doors open during warmer days, blurring the line between outdoors and in, but also cosy on cold, wet days, as a mini back garden retreat.

-The below clever garden room design by London-based architects De Rosee Sa incorporates an open-plan living and kitchenette area, and can accommodate guests too.
+Or what about a garden guest house?
+This clever garden room design by London-based architects De Rosee Sa incorporates an open-plan living and kitchenette area, and can accommodate guests too.
 It even has its own shower room.

 It's the kind of design we expect will become increasingly popular in the current climate, where people are working from home more often, and entertain kids at home too, so having an additional space to escape to is hugely beneficial.